ymcui/LERT/README_EN.md

 View more resources released by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+2022/11/11 Paper has been uploaded to arXiv.
+Link: TBA

 2022/10/26 **Model download links and baseline system results have been updated**.
 The rest of the information will be added later.

 2022/10/18 Thank you for your attention, this project is gradually improving the content.